For Academics and Professionals

 Since its earliest days, when it was the Center for Ethics and the Professions, the Center has offered fellowships for academics and professionals working on projects related to practical ethics.
 Our goal is to give these individuals protected time to focus on research and writing without interruption.
 At the same time, we aim to build a community that fosters connections across academic disciplines and professions so that collaborations and insights from a variety of perspectives can enrich the fellows' work.

-Visiting Fellows come to the Center for terms that range from a few weeks to a full academic year, for the purpose of working on a pressing issue in ethics.
+Visiting Fellows come to the Center for terms that range from a few months to a full academic year, for the purpose of working on a pressing issue in ethics.
 These fellows bring their own funding, and while they are invited to participate in seminars and other activities, they are not required to do so.
-Visiting Fellows are usually able to access the Harvard libraries during their appointments, but are not given offices at the Center.
+Visiting Fellows are usually able to access the Harvard libraries during their appointments but are not given offices at the Center.